ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+BE CAREFUL WHAT YOU SAY.
+In speaking 0f
 a person&#x27;s faults Pray dorft forget your
 own; Remember those with homes of glass
 Should seldom throw a stone.
 If we have